AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 - A space composed of red and blue points
 - A straight line divides the red points from the blue points

 Consider the following interaction between two (real) people, a teacher and a student.
 The goal of the teacher is to let the student infer where is the straight separation line between the blue and the red points.
-First, the teacher can gives an arbitrary number of examples.
+First, the teacher can give an arbitrary number of examples.
 Each example is given to the student as a location and a color.
 After a few examples, the students is able to guess the color of a random location.
 Intuitively, more examples the teacher will give to the student, more the student will be likely to correctly predict the color of a location.

 Some questions arise: